ianrastall/text-utils/books/ada/book-ada-01.md

 ### 1.4.1.
 The GNAT Compiler

-GNAT (GNU Ada Translator) is the reference implementation for Ada.
+GNAT (the GNU Ada compiler, colloquially known as "GNU Ada Translator") is the reference implementation for Ada.
 It is part of the GNU Compiler Collection (GCC), which also compiles C, C++, and Fortran.
 Key advantages include:

 - **Open Source**: Free for commercial and academic use
 - **Cross-Platform**: Compiles for Windows, macOS, Linux, and embedded targets